-Dublin Airport Approach
+Dublin Airport Approach - Draft Report

-- 4.2 The Core Projects are a grouping that were allowed for in the 2019 Determination.
+4.3 The Core Projects are a grouping that were allowed for in the 2019 Determination.
 They cover civils, mechanical, electrical, security and IT projects.
-The scope of these projects has not changed from the 2019 Determination, but Dublin Airport has requested an uplift in the escalation allowance included in these projects.
-This is largely driven by the impact of the COVID-19 pandemic on the original delivery programme for them, coupled with a significant increase in construction cost inflation, driven by several factors creating volatility in the market, including the upward pressure on costs driven by the war in Ukraine. - 4.3 The Core Projects are included in the following appendices: - Appendix A Asset Care (CSF); - Appendix B Asset Care (M&E); - Appendix E Information Technology; - Appendix F Security; and - Appendix G Other. - 4.4 Dublin Airport submitted its escalation calculations for the projects included in the appendices noted above.
+The scope of nearly all of these projects has not changed from the 2019 Determination, but Dublin Airport has requested an uplift in the escalation allowance included in these projects.
+This is largely driven by the impact of the COVID-19 pandemic on the original delivery programme for them, coupled with a significant increase in construction cost inflation, driven by several factors creating volatility in the market, including upward pressure on costs driven by the war in Ukraine.

+- 4.4 The Core Projects are included in the following appendices:

+- Appendix A Asset Care (CSF);

+- Appendix B Asset Care (M&E);

+- Appendix E Information Technology;

+- Appendix F Security; and

+- Appendix G Other.

+- 4.5 Dublin Airport submitted its escalation calculations for the projects included in the appendices noted above.
 In those calculations, Dublin Airport set out the CAR 2019 determination for each project, and the escalation allowance that was included in it.
+Dublin Airport's methodology for dealing with escalation was to omit the original escalation allowance from the project before adding back in the revised escalation allowance.

+- 4.6 Dublin Airport also submitted proposals for four new projects to be delivered in these additional two years (2025 and 2026), in addition to the allowance referenced above.
+Their scope and costs have been reviewed in the same way that all other projects in the Capacity, Commercial and Sustainability project groups have been assessed.

-Dublin Airport's methodology for dealing with escalation was to omit the original escalation allowance from the project before adding back in the revised escalation allowance. - 4.5 The escalation calculation was developed in two parts.
-The first part addressed the need to uplift the base date of each project cost from its original base of Q4 2018 (when the projects were presented as part of the CIP2020 review) to the end of Q4 2021.
-Dublin Airport assessed that the uplift in escalation for this period was +19% and this was based on Society of Chartered Surveyors Ireland (SCSI) indices.
-The second part of the calculation was to assess the escalation allowance required from the new base date (Q4 2021) to the midpoint of the construction programme for each project. - 4.6 In additional to the above, Dublin Airport are also seeking approval for an annual allowance for the final two years of the regulatory period that would cover their anticipated expenditure for ongoing maintenance and upkeep of their assets that are essential to the day-to-day operation of the airport.
-Dublin Airport propose that this allowance should be based on a pro rata assessment of the annual spend on typical Core projects (primarily maintenance-based) based on the allowances agreed in the 2019 Determination and the subsequent uplift for escalation.
-This is in essence a request for an allowance the projects at this stage have not been individually specified.
-Dublin Airport's proposal was for a sum of €78m to cover this two-year period. - 4.7 The only exception to this is four new projects to be delivered in these additional two years (2025 and 2026), in addition to the allowance referenced above, and their scope and costs have been reviewed in the same way that all other projects in the Capacity, Commercial and Sustainability project groups have been assessed.
+- 4.7 In the Draft Report, in addition to the above, Dublin Airport also sought approval for an annual allowance for the final two years of the regulatory period that would cover their anticipated expenditure for ongoing maintenance and upkeep of their assets that are essential to the day-to-day operation of the airport.
+Dublin Airport proposed that this allowance should be based on a pro rata assessment of the annual spend on typical Core projects (primarily maintenance-based) based on the allowances agreed in the 2019 Determination and the subsequent uplift for escalation.
+This was in essence a request for an allowance the projects at this stage had not been individually specified.
+Dublin Airport's proposal was for a sum of €78m to cover this two-year period.